 Additional supports will always available up on request.

 About me: I am currently a Postdoctoral Researcher in the department of Naval Architecture, Ocean and Marine Engineering of the University of Strathclyde.
 I received a Ph.D. in Naval Architecture and Marine Engineering.
 My research interests focus on Finite Element Analysis (FEA), Fluid-Structure Interaction (FSI), Fracture Mechanics, Peridynamics, Fatigue, Corrosion, Machine Learning.

 - Want to learn Finite Element Method (FEM)

 - Want to know the physics behind FEA software to achieve an advanced level in FEA

 - Want to achieve an advanced level in using ANSYS

 - Prepare knowledge in FEA for job interviews, Bachelor, Master or PhD degrees.

-Dr. Cong Nguyen is currently a Digital Twin (DT) Technologidt - Specialist.
-He received his Ph.D. in Naval Architecture and Marine Engineering at the Department of Naval Architecture, Ocean and Marine Engineering (NAOME), University of Strathclyde.
-His research interests focus on Finite Element Analysis (FEA), Fluid-Structure Interaction (FSI), Fracture Mechanics, Peridynamics, Fatigue, Corrosion, Machine Learning and Data Analysis.
+I received Ph.D. in Naval Architecture and Marine Engineering at the Department of Naval Architecture, Ocean and Marine Engineering (NAOME), University of Strathclyde.
+My research interests focus on Finite Element Analysis (FEA), Fluid-Structure Interaction (FSI), Fracture Mechanics, Peridynamics, Fatigue, Corrosion, Machine Learning and Data Analysis.